sassoftware/ci360-extensions/code/ci360-udm-db-loader/README.md

 - %let dbpass=mypass; /* specifies the database password that is associated with your user ID.*/
 - %let dbpath=; /* NOT USED with MSSQL - database path value */
 - %let dbdns=mydbdns; /* NOT USED with MSSQL - database DNS name */
+- %let dbport=8080; /* NOT USED with MSSQL - database connection port number  */

 If you prefer to use different database schema for staging data then please provide staging schema details.
 By default it uses Target schema details.